 If you are going to do one multi-day hike in Colorado – the hike from Aspen to Crested Butte and back again over West Maroon Pass and East Maroon Pass is absolutely the one you should choose.

-In my opinion (from the many, many hikes I have done so far), it is the best hike in Colorado.
+In my opinion (from the many, many hikes I have done so far), it is one of the best wildflower hikes in Colorado.
+Hell, it’s one of the best hikes in Colorado period.

 Big words, I know, but this stunning hike, which passes through the spectacular Maroon Bells-Snowmass Wilderness – arguably the most beautiful place in Colorado which is, in turn, arguably the most beautiful state, was one of the best hikes I have ever done for a number of reasons.